 Frozen is an emotional tale of sisterly bond between the tale's two main characters, Anna and Elsa.
 Having captured the imagination of families worldwide, the hit Disney movie is now being brought to life on stage.
 Backed with a catchy soundtrack, including the global sensation “Let It Go”, Disney's staged adaptation is brought to you by an Oscar and Grammy winning creative team.
-Directed by Tony winner Michael Grandage and with Broadway veterans Patti Murin and Caissie Levy playing the lead roles as Elsa and Anna, this Broadway production is bound to be unforgettable.
+Directed by Tony winner Michael Grandage and with Broadway veterans Patti Murin and Caissie Levy playing the lead roles as Elsa and Anna, Frozen is bound to be unforgettable.

-Previews began in February 2018, at St James Theatre.
 If you’re planning on watching the show, our St. James theatre seating chart is exactly what you need.
-Also, here’s a handy link to the seat availability and real time prices for different seats/dates for Frozen on Headout.

 St. James Theatre Seating Chart